Interview Tips for Hiring Seasonal Workers

 With a little planning and a solid recruiting strategy, your company can hire seasonal employees that can make your business shine during the holidays.

-When the holiday rush is finally over, you may even find their work helped your company grow enough to transition the best of them from temp to perm.
+When the season ends, you may even find their work helped your company grow enough to transition the best of them from temp to perm.